ndx-video/webform-presets/README.md

 **Session Management:**
 - Automatically locks when browser closes
-- Manual unlock with master password required
+- Manual unlock with collection password required
 - No persistent authentication tokens
+- Support for multiple independent collections (work/personal/etc.)

+**Multi-Collection Support:**
+- Create multiple password-protected preset collections
+- Each collection is completely isolated with its own encryption
+- Switch between collections by entering different passwords
+- Useful for separating work and personal data, or different contexts

 ## 🛠️ Development